Breidenbach: Neighbouring municipalities

-Community divisions
+municipality divisions

-The community is divided into the Ortsteile (constituent communities) of Achenbach, Breidenbach, Kleingladenbach, Niederdieten, Oberdieten, Wiesenbach and Wolzhausen.
+The municipality is divided into the Ortsteile (constituent municipalities) of Achenbach, Breidenbach, Kleingladenbach, Niederdieten, Oberdieten, Wiesenbach and Wolzhausen.

 Politics

 Municipal council

-As of municipal elections on 6 March 2016 and formerly on 27 March 2011, respective on 26 March 2006, municipal council seats are apportioned thus:
+As of municipal elections on March 6, 2016 and formerly on March 27, 2011, respective on March 26, 2006, municipal council seats are apportioned thus:

 Mayor

-Christoph Felkl (SPD) was elected mayor on 28.
-Oktober 2012 for a 6-year term beginning 01.
-April 2013.
+Christoph Felkl (SPD) was elected mayor on October 28, 2012 for a 6-year term beginning April 01, 2013.
 He was re-elected in 2018.

-Werner Reitz (SPD) was formerly elected as mayor on 22 October 2000 with 59.7% of the votes.
+Werner Reitz (SPD) was formerly elected as mayor on October 22, 2000 with 59.7% of the votes.